Todd-Estes/bot_saves_princess_challenges/README.md

 ```
 ___________________________________________________________________________________________________________________________________
 **Bot Saves Princess 2** <br />
-This block of code includes two methods - just be sure copy and paste the entire block in the place of the _nextMove_ method on lines 3-5 in the HackerRank code buffer.

-Though not explicitly stated in the instructions, I made the assumption that the challenge's N input had the same restrictions as the first Bot Saves Princess challenge.

 These are the exact same classes used in the first Bot Saves Princess challenge, with a different method being used from the Navigator class to render the bot's first directional move.
+Again, I removed the BotSavesPrincessTwo class, with nextMove serving as a "runner" file.
 ```
 class Bot
   attr_reader :row, :column